lebe-dev/submarine/README.md

 ## Motivation

-I always watch content in its original language, but subtitles aren't always available in my native tongue.
-LLMs can help with translation, but they often introduce errors in formatting, timestamps, or numbering.
+I prefer watching movies, cartoons, and anime with the original audio.
+However, subtitles are often unavailable in my language.
+While we can now use LLMs to translate subtitles, they aren't perfect.
+They sometimes make mistakes, such as messing up subtitle numbering or timestamps.
+Even the best models fail often.

-Submarine is a tool designed to refine this process.
-It provides editing and validation features to ensure that LLM-generated subtitles are accurate, consistent, and correctly formatted.
+Submarine is designed to assist the translation process by providing various editing and validation tools.
+It helps ensure that translated subtitles are accurate and consistent with the original content.

 ## Features